Our Endorsements

 -

-Details: The proposal includes ground-floor shops with four stories of housing above them.
-The Food Bin and Herb Room and a takeout coffee bar are planned for the ground floor with studio apartments above them.
+The Food Bin and Herb Room and a takeout coffee bar are planned for the ground floor, with studio apartments above them.
 Plans include 10 electric vehicle charging stations, two accessible parking spaces, and 92 bicycle parking spaces.
-Developers have said the hope is for a “car-free community.”
+The developer, Workbench, has said the hope is for a “car-free community.”

 -